 - A crack or fracture – sometimes, teeth are cracked or fractured too badly to be salvaged and will need to be removed.

 - An inability to be restored after endodontics – as above, if an infected tooth cannot be restored through root canal or endodontics, extraction is required so that infection does not spread.
+You will like consider a dental implant to replace the missing tooth.

 - An extra tooth is blocking other teeth from growing in – to avoid crowding or potential infection, the extra tooth will need to be removed.